How to Make a Homemade Taco Bowl

 To start, it’s important that your tortilla is warm and flexible and also lightly coated with oil so it doesn’t stick to the ramekin later.

-Just add about a tablespoon of neutral oil to a skillet and warm the tortilla over medium heat for a few seconds per side.
+I used a little spray oil on my tortilla and then warm the tortilla over medium heat for a few seconds per side.

 Then lay the tortilla over your ramekin.
 I recommend working on a baking sheet just so you can easily move the whole thing to the oven.

-Bake this sucker for about 15 minutes at 350 degrees.
+Bake this tortilla bowl for about 15 minutes at 350 degrees.

 You can make other parts of the meal like the beef mixture or chop toppings while your bowls bake obviously.

-After fifteen minutes, take the foil off of the boil and the tortilla should hold its shape!
+After fifteen minutes, take the foil off of the boil and the taco bowl shells should hold their shape!

-I was very worried that my shell was just going to stick to the dish, but it popped right off without a problem.
+I was very worried that my tortilla shell was just going to stick to the dish, but it popped right off without a problem.
+Spraying both sides of the tortilla with oil is the key to getting them not to stick!

 I recommend using a fork to gently lift (and sort of pry) the shell off.